vectordotdev/vector/website/content/en/highlights/2021-08-24-vector-aggregator.md

   platforms: ["helm"]
 ---

-We are happy to announce our *vector-aggregator* chart is now publicly available.
+We are happy to announce that our `vector-aggregator` chart is now publicly available.
 While we continue to iterate on and make improvements to the chart, we feel it is ready to get wider feedback from the community at large.